A Markov-Modulated (s, S) Inventory System with Repeated Calls and Blocked Demands: Model Description

 If the elements of this set are enumerated in lexicographic order as

 we may then rewrite the state space as

-Moreover, the process $\Phi$ possesses an infinitesimal generator matrix $Q^*=[q^*_{yy'}]$, where $y=(R,I,\io,Z)\in\Sphi$ and $y'=(R',I',\io',Z')\in\Sphi$.
+Moreover, the process $\Phi$ possesses an infinitesimal generator matrix $Q^*=[q^*_{yy'}]$, where both $y=(R,I,X,Z)$ and $y'=(R',I',X',Z')$ belong to $\Sphi$.
 The rows and columns of the matrix are arranged according in the lexicographic order of ascending orbit size $R$ (level) and the order given in $\mcL$ at each level $R$.
-The matrix consequently appears as in \eqref{eq:Q*}.
+The matrix consequently appears as in Eqn. \eqref{eq:Q*}.

+Elements of the generator matrix $Q^*$ of $\Phi$ will next be specified.
+For the purpose of simplification, we define for each $R\in\Zp$ the scalar values